Semi-supervised detection of structural damage using Variational Autoencoder and a One-Class Support Vector Machine: Related works

-Li et al. in \cite{li2020applying} proposed a comparison of performances in using a Convolutional Neural Networks (CNN) for damage detection on an experimental cable bridge model with those of Support Vector Machine, Random Forest, k-Nearest Neighbor and Decision Trees methods, presenting an improvement in accuracy scores of at least 15\% in using a CNN.
-In \cite{abdeljaber20181}, a new approach based on 1-D CNN was introduced to detect the general condition of a structure only requiring two states of damage during the training stage, namely undamaged and fully-damaged cases.
+{Yan et al. in \cite{yan2020multiscale} presented a multiscale cascading deep belief network named MCDBN for automatic fault identification of rotating machinery.} {The same authors in \cite{yan2020multistep} proposed a novel hybrid deep learning model for multistep forecasting of diurnal wind speed called ISSD-LSTM-GOASVM.} {In \cite{xu2022typical}, Xu et al. provided a summary of the state-of-the-art progress of AI applications in civil engineering for the entire life cycle of civil infrastructures.} Li et al. in \cite{li2020applying} conducted a comparison between the performance of a Convolutional Neural Network (CNN) and other methods, such as Support Vector Machine, Random Forest, k-Nearest Neighbor, and Decision Trees for damage detection in an experimental cable bridge model.
+The results demonstrated that the accuracy score was improved by at least 15 \% when using a CNN. {In \cite{li2021integrated}, Li et al. presented an approach that integrates the electromechanical admittance (EMA) technique with CNNs to quantify structural damage severity under varied temperatures.} {Ai et al. in \cite{ai2022automated} proposed a novel approach based on CNNs integrated with EMA to identify compressive stress and load-induced damages of concrete cubic structures subjected to loading.} {The same authors, in \cite{ai2022electromechanical}, presented an EMA-based damage detection approach based on Principal Component Analysis (PCA) incorporated with ANNs.} In \cite{abdeljaber20181}, a new approach that utilizes a 1-D CNN has been introduced for detecting the general condition of a structure.
+This approach only requires two states of damage during the training stage, specifically undamaged and fully-damaged cases.
 The advantages in using 1-D CNNs in detecting structural damages were already inspected by the same authors in \cite{avci2017structural,abdeljaber2017real}, where real-time capabilities of CNNs in detecting damages emerged.
-Shao et al. in \cite{shao2018highly} proposed a DL-based framework to perform fault diagnosis using Transfer Learning to enable and accelerate the training of DNNs.
+Shao et al. in \cite{shao2018highly} introduced a framework that utilizes Transfer Learning in a DL-based system for fault diagnosis.
+This approach enables and speeds up the training process of DNNs. {Ai et al. in \cite{ai2023deep} proposed a novel approach based on 2D-CNNs for the raw EMA-based rapid damage quantification on structures.} {Tian et al. in \cite{tian2021relationship} Bidirectional Long Short-Term Memory (LSTM) models to correlate girder vertical deflection and cable tension for condition assessment in SHM.}